Open Call

 The studio

 The studio is a large 150 m2 space, which can be adjusted owing to its modular walls.
 It is located at La Diode, a multidisciplinary cultural centre, which A·R shares with Les Ateliers, the Pôle Chorégraphique La Diode, the Auvergne Regional Choir, Maison des jeux and Videoformes.
-A·R and Les Ateliers share an exhibition space, which allows artists to test hangings, take pictures, and organize public events to share their research.
+A·R and Les Ateliers share an exhibition space, which allows artists to test installation of works, take pictures, and organize public events to share their research.

 Discover the workspaces here